yf-fyf/hlisp/README.md

 as an essential feature of Lisp, since Lisp programs are written as S-expressions and they can be manipulated within the Lisp; namely, programs themselves can be controlled as data by other programs in the same language.

-HLisp is, similar to other homoiconic languages, designed as a homoiconic Lisp implementation with a macro mechanism, and is implemented as an extension of SECD machine with what the author call _macro closures_:
+HLisp is, similar to other homoiconic languages, designed as a homoiconic Lisp implementation with a macro mechanism, and is implemented as an extension of SECD machine with what the author calls _macro closures_:

 * SECD Machine: A virtual machine for functional programming languages (cf. \[Henderson 1980\]\[Hiroi 2009\]);
 * Macro closure: A first-class macro mechanism,